awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

   If your cluster is configured for the `IPv6` family, you must have version `1.10.1` of the add\-on installed\.
 If your plugin version is earlier than the required versions, you must update it\.
 For more information, see the updating sections of [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md)\.
 + **For clusters with Windows nodes only**
   + Your cluster and its platform version must be at, or later than the versions in the following table\.
-To upgrade your cluster version, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+To upgrade your cluster version, see [Update existing cluster to new Kubernetes version](update-cluster.md)\.
 If your cluster isn't at the minimum platform version, then you can't assign IP prefixes to your nodes until Amazon EKS has updated your platform version\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cni-increase-ip-addresses.html)

     You can check your current Kubernetes and platform version by replacing `my-cluster` in the following command with the name of your cluster and then running the modified command: **aws eks describe\-cluster \-\-name *my\-cluster* \-\-query 'cluster\.\{"Kubernetes Version": version, "Platform Version": platformVersion\}'**\.
   + Windows support enabled for your cluster\.
-For more information, see [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.
+For more information, see [Deploy Windows nodes on EKS clusters](windows-support.md)\.

 **To increase the amount of available IP addresses for your Amazon EC2 nodes**